senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/structural/README.md

 * To do this, we use Encapsulation, Composition and Inheritance.
 * Changes in abstraction won't affect client. (client will be unaware of abstraction logic=> this decouple implementation from the contract or interface client is using.)
 * Bridge allows the level of indirection to add into the application.
 If we aren't sure about what our end product would be, bridge provides flexibility without breaking things.
 * Examples are JDBC Driver.
 * Emphasis more on Composition over Inheritance.
 * Designed upfront.

 Pitfalls

 * Increases complexity.
 * Conceptually difficult to plan.
 * More than just OO principles.
 * Little confusion on what goes where in the code.

 # Composite

 * Components represent part of whole structure.
 * Compose objects into Tree structure.
 * Individual objects treated as composite.
 * Same operations applied on individual and composites.
 * Examples will be java.awt.Component, JSF widgets, RESTful service GETs.
 * Another use case would be, Map's implementation.
 Option to add one element or add an entire map to the existing collection.
   (using put element/putAll map)  One element treated same as entire map itself.
 * Generalizes a hierarchical structure.
 * NOTE - Composite != Composition.
 Composite pattern is dealing with hierarchical structure where a composition is just one object containing other.

 Pitfalls

 * Can overly simplify system.
 * Difficult to restrict what we want to add to it.
 If we want to restrict that's usually at runtime instead of compile time.
 * Implementation can be costly and can fairly grow in size given usage of collection.

+# Decorator

+* Hierarchical type pattern that builds functionality at each level using composition over similar data types.
+(Wrapper)
+* Why use?
+When you want to add another object to add functionality to it without affecting other parts of hierarchy.
+* More than just inheritance.
+* Follow single responsibility principle - every class should have responsibility over part of the functionality provided by the software.
+And that responsibility should be entirely encapsulated by the class.
+(tldr; It should one thing and do it well.)
+* Compose behavior dynamically.
+* Similar to creational pattern but adding behaviors through creations (So structural).
+* Examples are Java IO InputStream class, All UI components(awt/swing).

+Design

+* Inheritance based.
+* Utilizes composition and inheritance (is-a, has-a).
+* Alternative to subclassing.
+* Constructor requires an instance from hierarchy to implement composition than override.

+Pitfalls

+* New class for every feature added.
+* Multiple little objects.
+* Often confused with simple inheritance.